[keith-snook.info]

 ~ RIAA–1 Configuration Calculator ~

-Calculates the component values to make a passive 'lumped' or 'all in one' RIAA replay equalisation network of my type RIAA-1 as shown in this pdf and the schematic below ~ With R1 connected to 'ground' end of C1–C2 the 4 terminal network can be used as a 2 terminal type which develops a voltage across it or current through it depending how it is driven and terminated
+Calculates the component values to make a passive 'lumped' or 'all in one' RIAA replay equalisation network of my type RIAA-1 as shown in this pdf and the schematic below ~ With R1 connected parallel to C1 the 4 terminal network can be used as a 2 terminal type which develops a voltage across it or current through it depending how it is driven and terminated

-Correct equalisation for the 4 terminal network is normally only obtained with 0Ω source and ∞Ω load suggesting perfect amplifiers are required either side of the network ~ But this 4 terminal can incorporate a resistive [no C or L] source Rs if R1 is reduced by Rs ~ A resistive load RL will appear in parallel with Rs+R1 so the total Rs+R1 can be increased to accommodate RL
+Correct equalisation using this 4 terminal network is only obtained with 0Ω source and ∞Ω load so 'perfect' amplifiers are required either side of the network but it can incorporate a resistive source Rs if R1 is reduced by Rs ~ A resistive load RL will appear in parallel with R1 so the value R1–Rs can then be increased to accommodate RL

 T3 µs T2 µs T1 µs Pre-populated for RIAA but can be changed